NGC602/retropie_yuzu/README.md

 Using this script is simple, just launch RPie or in a terminal type `sudo ~/RetroPie-Setup/retropie_setup.sh`, update the Script and then install Yuzu (Pre-Compiled Binary) from `Packages > EXP > Yuzu`

-This method also works for Updating the emulator from the menu, as well and should not require any additional configuration after installing for the first time or updating
+This method also works for Updating the emulator from the menu as well and should not require any additional configuration after installing for the first time or updating

+Cheers